willtseng12/metis_projects_17/college_scorecard_project/README.md

 It was also an opportunity to further practice handling messy data with lots of missing and provacy suppressed values.

-Aside, from the cleaning and predicitive modeling aspect of the project, I also spent a decent amount of effort trying to do interpret the result of my predictive model by justifying or 'un-justifying' certain ways to go about variable importance or effect interpretation.
+Aside, from the cleaning and predicitive modeling aspect of the project, I also spent a decent amount of effort trying to interpret the result of my predictive model by justifying or 'un-justifying' certain ways to go about understanding variable importance and effect interpretation.

 ## **Data Source**

 The dataset on the 2011 - 2012 school year.
-It is the least sparse dataset among the ones provided
+It is the least sparse dataset among the ones provided.

 ## **Goal**